-IFRS 16 - Leases ("IFRS 16") was issued on January 13, 2016 and replaces IAS 17 - Leases as well as some lease related interpretations.
+IFRS 16 - Leases ("IFRS 16") was issued on January 13, 2016 and replaces IAS 17 - Leases, as well as some lease related interpretations.
 With certain exceptions for leases under twelve months in length or for assets of low value, IFRS 16 states that upon lease commencement a lessee recognizes a right-of-use asset and a lease liability.
 The right-of-use asset is initially measured at the amount of the liability plus any initial direct costs.
 After lease commencement, the lessee shall measure the right-of-use asset at cost less accumulated depreciation and accumulated impairment.
 A lessee shall either apply IFRS 16 with full retrospective effect or alternatively not restate comparative information but recognize the cumulative effect of initially applying IFRS 16 as an adjustment to opening equity at the date of initial application.
 IFRS 16 requires that lessors classify each lease as an operating lease or a finance lease.
 A lease is classified as a finance lease if it transfers substantially all the risks and rewards incidental to ownership of an underlying asset.
 Otherwise it is an operating lease.
-At January 1, 2019, the Company adopted these amendments and there was no material impact on the Company's unaudited condensed interim financial statements.
+At January 1, 2019, the Company adopted these amendments and there was no impact on transition on the Company's unaudited condensed interim financial statements as the Company elected to apply IFRS 16 to short-term leases less than twelve months in length.
+See note 5 for the current period impact of IFRS 16.